DrRetro2033/ALMA-Configurator/README.md

 ALMA is a flutter app that simply helps with configuring and patching the original F.E.A.R. game and it's expansions with fixes from [PCGamingWiki](https://www.pcgamingwiki.com/wiki/F.E.A.R.).
 It's not complex, however it does improve stability and performance drastically without too much effort.

+## IMPORTANT!
+The launch page only works with the steam version.

 ## Images:

 ![Launch Page](image-2.png)